What’s involved in attending a mindfulness course?

 There is a a non-refundable deposit of £50 required to confirm your place.
 The full remaining fee is to be paid at least a week before the course starts.
 The fee minus deposit is refundable up to 1 week before the start date.
 Once the course has started the full fee is non-refundable, regardless of the circumstances, as we are not able to fill a space once the course has started.

 How do I book?

-Whichever course you want to attend please email us to book at firstname.lastname@example.org.
+Whichever course you want to attend please email to book at firstname.lastname@example.org.
 The Taster session and Top Ups for graduates do not require an application form.
 All other courses do require you complete a form that asks you a few questions about yourself and your current life circumstances.
-You email us the form and then once received we will arrange a 30 minute telephone assessment session with you, to make sure as far as possible that this is the right course for you at the right time.
+You email me the form and then once received we will arrange a 30 minute telephone assessment session, to make sure as far as possible that this is the right course for you at the right time.
 Please download an application form (see MBSR or MSC page) and email us at email@example.com or use the contact form below if you have a query.

 Will I need to bring anything?

 No, just yourself in comfy clothes that aren’t tight at the waist so that you can feel relaxed and breathe easily.
-There are no formal breaks in the sessions usually so have a bite to eat before hand if it’s an evening course, and bring a bottle of water if you like.
-We have all the equipment you will need including chairs, yoga mats, meditation cushions, stools and blankets.
+There may not be a formal break in the sessions so have a bite to eat before hand if it’s an evening course, and bring a bottle of water if you like.
+I have all the equipment you will need including chairs, yoga mats, meditation cushions, stools and blankets.